Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-05.md

 - Click on any point on a chart to see the metric value for that time

-You can read more about Server Volumes dashboard [here](https://docs.appdynamics.com/display/latest/Server+Volumes+Metrics)
+You can read more about the Server Volumes dashboard [here](https://docs.appdynamics.com/display/latest/Server+Volumes+Metrics)

 ![SVM Dash 5](./assets/images/05-svm-dashboard-05.png)